 Painting a room can completely transform it and give it new life.
 Plus it is a project that can be done pretty inexpensively in comparison to other renovations within your home.
 You’ll likely be able to do most of the work yourself, paying only for the materials and the cost of your time.

 A new floor will completely change the look of a room.
 Even if you don’t do the whole house, upgrading the floors in a room or two will definitely add appeal to your property.
 Whether you choose to go with tile, laminate, carpet, or wood, adding new floors to a portion of your home can dramatically change the way it is seen by potential buyers and renters.

 Adding a backsplash or new hardware can dramatically change your kitchen without having to do a major renovation.
 You could even repaint old dreary cabinets giving them a whole new look and feel.
 If you have an appliance that is on its last leg, now is the time to begin shopping for something new, not when it breaks down at the most inconvenient moment possible.

 Home Improvement Deductions

-While making improvements to your Southern California and Central Ohio investment property won’t likely be deductible, you’ll still want to keep track of how much you spend.
+While making improvements to your Ohio and California investment property won’t likely be deductible, you’ll still want to keep track of how much you spend.
 When you make improvements to the home, the amounts can be subtracted from your overall tax basis when it’s time to sell the property.
 Under current tax laws, the first $250,000 of profit is already tax-free, so tracking every single dollar may not be as imperative.
 But by using your tax return for renovations, you’ll not only be improving the property to attract more tenants, but you will possibly be able to save yourself some money over the long-term.
 Keep in mind, this applies to things that increase the value of the home, not your ordinary, everyday repairs.